microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/profile-post-anniversaries.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Use this API to create a new personAnniversary object in a users profile.
+Use this API to create a new [personAnniversary](../resources/personanniversary.md) object in a user's [profile](../resources/profile.md).

 ## Permissions